Controlling Manipulative Vocabulary: 7 Eye-Opening Insights to Protect Your Mind and Emotions

 4. Look for Help from Reliable Folks

 Being with a controlling partner can make you feel alone, especially if they try to make you believe that no one else can relate to your relationship.
 Speaking with a therapist, family member, or trusted friend, however, can offer perspective and clarity.
-They can assist you in observing the manipulation from an external perspective, which may facilitate its identification and resistance.
+They can assist you in observing the manipulation from an external perspective, which may facilitate its identification and resistance to it.

 5. Practice Affirmations